keptn/tutorials/site/tutorials/keptn-litmus-08.md

 In this tutorial we'll set up a demo application and have it undergo some chaos in combination with load testing.
 We will then use Keptn quality gates to evaluate the resilience of the application based on SLO-driven quality gates.

 ### What we will cover
-- How to create a sample project
+- How to create a sample project and onboard a sample service
-- How to onboard a first microservice
 - How to setup quality gates
 - How to add the Litmus integration and execute chaos
 - How to evaluate application resilience